AndreaB2000/ASW-project/docs/doc.md

 To execute the system via Docker Compose, it is necessary to create the file `src/server/secrets/mongo_root_password.txt`.
 Additional instructions are provided in the `secrets` directory.

+## MongoDB verbosity

+To display MongoDB logs, change the `MONGODB_COMMAND` variable to `mongod`.
+To hide logs, use the `mongod --config /etc/mongod.conf` command instead.